Tax shelter: Statutory provisions

-In 2010, the U.S. Congress amended the Internal Revenue Code to codify and clarify the rules for applying these doctrines under the over all heading of the "Economic Substance Doctrine."
+In 2010, the U.S. Congress amended the Internal Revenue Code to codify and clarify the rules for applying these doctrines under the overall heading of the "Economic Substance Doctrine."
 The codification is found in subsection (o) of Section 7701 of the Code.
 Under the Code, a taxpayer must (with certain exceptions) meet both of the following tests in order for a transaction to be respected.
 The transaction must change, in a meaningful way, the taxpayer's economic position apart from the Federal income tax effects, and (B) the taxpayer must have a substantial purpose for entering into such transaction, apart from its Federal income tax effects.
 Under the Code, the term "economic substance doctrine" is defined as the common law doctrine under which Federal income tax benefits with respect to a transaction are not allowable if the transaction does not have economic substance or lacks a business purpose.
 The step transaction doctrine is incorporated into the codification.